 Here are ways in which the IANA functions operator is currently held accountable for the provision of these services:

-The proposed changes will not be approved or implemented.
+The proposed changes will not be approved or implemented and returned to the operator for additional consideration and recommendation.

 Jurisdiction

 The jurisdiction for enforcement of the IANA functions contract is the United States.